“The path to a healthier diet need not be as difficult to navigate as it may appear”

 3. Substitute healthier favorite food choices

-1. Eating More Slowly
+1. Eat More Slowly

 Studies show that finishing a meal in less than 15 minutes is associated with higher caloric intake, higher cholesterol levels and greater systemic inflammation.
 Spending more time chewing improves digestion and slower eating leads to arresting the appetite with eating less food.